+- (2)

+- (3)

-Following the adoption of the 2020 Plan, no additional stock awards have been or will be granted under the 2013 Plan.
+- Following the adoption of the 2020 Plan, no additional stock awards have been or will be granted under the 2013 Plan.
 Any shares becoming available under the 2013 Plan by repurchase, forfeiture, expiration or cancellation will become available for grant under the 2020 Plan.

-The weighted average exercise price is calculated based solely on outstanding stock options and does not take into account shares of common stock underlying restricted stock units, which have no exercise price.
+The weighted average exercise price is calculated based solely on outstanding stock options and does not take into account shares of common stock underlying restricted stock units, which are reflected in column (a) and which have no exercise price.